mpizenberg/annotation-app/README.md

 ## Installation

 There are two suggested way of installation if you want to run the app locally.
-Prefer to use npm if you want to modify some code, or docker if you simply want to use the app.
+Prefer to use npm and elm if you want to modify some code, or docker if you simply want to use the app.

 ### Using docker installation